Aquarius AMM: Token Address Migration Limitations and Mitigation Strategy

 3. Mitigation Strategy: Handling Token Migrations

-Aquarius AMM does not support automatic token address migration.
-However, the following mitigation strategies can help protect LPs and ensure smooth transitions when token migrations occur.
+Since Aquarius AMM does not support automatic token address migration, the following mitigation strategies can help LPs minimize risks and ensure smooth transitions when token migrations occur.

 3.1 Communication and Alerts for Token Migrations

-To reduce the risks of token address migration, the Aquarius protocol will provide clear communication to LPs and users when a token migration is detected or announced.
+To mitigate risks, Aquarius will provide timely notifications when a token migration is detected or announced.
 This includes:

-Warnings on Pool Creation: If there is any known risk of token migration (e.g., for tokens that frequently upgrade or have planned migrations), users may be warned when creating or adding liquidity to such pools.
+Warnings on Pool Creation: If a token is known to have frequent upgrades or planned migrations, users may receive a warning before creating or adding liquidity to a pool.

 3.2 Manual Withdrawal and Redeployment of Liquidity

-Pool Pause Option: The pool admin has the ability to pause the affected pool to prevent further deposits or trades involving the obsolete token.
-This allows LPs to safely withdraw their liquidity.
+Pool Pause Option: The pool admin can pause the affected pool, preventing further deposits or trades involving the obsolete token.

-Example: The pool admin can issue a command to pause the pool when a token migration is detected.
+Example: The admin issues a command to pause the pool once a token migration is detected.

-Liquidity Withdrawal: LPs will be required to manually withdraw their liquidity from the old pool.
-The withdrawal process will remain functional even if the token has migrated, allowing users to retrieve their share of liquidity.
+Liquidity Withdrawal: LPs must manually withdraw liquidity from the old pool.
+Withdrawals will remain functional even if the token is no longer in circulation.

-New Pool Creation: A new liquidity pool can be created using the new token address.
-LPs can deposit their withdrawn liquidity (including the new version of the migrated token) into the newly created pool.
+New Pool Creation: A new liquidity pool can be created using the updated token address.
+LPs can then redeposit their liquidity into the new pool.

-Example: Once Token A migrates to Token A (new), the pool admin or community can create a new pool that uses Token A (new) and Token B.
+Example: Once Token A migrates to Token A (new), a new Token A (new) + Token B pool can be established.

-Deposit the equivalent liquidity into the new pool that uses the updated token addresses.
+Deposits the equivalent liquidity into the new pool with updated token addresses.

 Example Pseudo-code for Migration Contract: